ProfHariSeldon/CppND-Capstone-Hello-World/README.md

 ### FYI: How I got this repo's resources

-If https://github.com/ProfHariSeldon/CppND-Capstone-Hello-World.git was cloned (step 1 of Basic Build and Run Instructions below) do not do this section skip to Basic Build and Run Instructions:
+Skip to Build and Run Instructions if https://github.com/ProfHariSeldon/CppND-Capstone-Hello-World.git was cloned (step 1 of Build and Run Instructions below).

 * Website that has the resources: https://berak.github.io/smallfry/transfer.html